taotriad/BabySomnia/Video_guide.md

 All members have made at least one solo, published on Dreamcatcher's album Apocalypse: Save Us.
 SuA, Siyeon, Handong, and Dami have separate solo releases.

-*Note:* since Siyeon and Dami have published quite a lot more solo releases than the rest of the members this list only includes a representative subset.
+*Note:* Since Siyeon and Dami have published quite a lot more solo releases than the rest of the members this list only includes a representative subset.
+*Note:* While Start Over technically is a cover, it's been listed as a solo release since it got an official music video and a single release.

 ### Music videos